How to apply for a Masters course

 We are looking for ambitious, enthusiastic and motivated students.
 You'll have the passion to succeed, the independence to take on your own projects, and the ability to go above and beyond.

-For some of our courses you need to apply through other routes.
+For most of our courses, you apply using our online application service, however for some of our courses you need to apply through other routes.
 Find out which courses this includes.

 Choose your course